Mohd-PH/patients-screening-tool-vue/README.md

 27. Unhealthy Drug Use: Screening
 28. Vision in Children Ages 6 Months to 5 Years: Screening

+Also it covers the Prediabetes and Type 2 Diabetes recommendations made by the American Diabetes Association

 ## What grades of recommendation does this tool cover?

 In the time being, it covers the recommendations made by the USPSTF grade A,B and C: